balancer/docs-v3/docs/concepts/vault/onchain-api.md

 This page displays all functions which are callable on the Vault.
 Some functions are defined in extension contracts due to bytecodesize limits.
 More info on this is [here](./).

-:::info
+:::info Interacting with the Vault on-chain
+The  Ethereum Virtual Machine (EVM) imposes bytecode restrictions that limit the size of deployed contracts.
+In order to achieve the desired functionality, the Vault exceeds the bytecode limit of ###kb.
+To overcome this, the Vault inherits from OpenZeppelin's Proxy contract and leverages delegate calls, allowing for the vault to utilize the functionality of more than one deployed smart contract.

 When interacting with the Balancer Vault via solidity, it is recommended to cast the Vaults address to an `IVault`.
-This `IVault` interface includes all functions which are callable on the Vault, even the ones defined in `VaultExtension.sol` and `VaultAdmin.sol`.
 You can find the interface [here](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IVault.sol) or as part of [this]() npm package.
 :::

 ## Transient accounting